 Sophos Switch – What you need to know about the new product

-There are currently two really exciting topics at Sophos.
-Zero Trust Network Access and the switches.
-This post is about the latter and we have almost all the information together by now.
+Right now there are two really exciting topics around Sophos: Zero Trust Network Access and the new switches.
+This post is about the latter, and by now we have gathered almost all relevant information.

 Hardware: 10 models

-I’ll start with what we already know about the Sophos Switch hardware.
-So that you are not completely overwhelmed by the names or have to search for the differences in the product table, I will first explain the name model and thus also the rough differences in the hardware.
-The names of the Sophos Switch models already reveal a lot about the technical data of the hardware.
-The following image shows the CS110-48FP switch as an example:
+Let’s start with what we already know about the hardware of the Sophos Switches.
+To make sure no one feels overwhelmed by the product names or has to piece together all the differences from the product table, the naming scheme and the main hardware differences are explained first.
+The names of the Sophos switch models already reveal quite a bit about the technical specifications.
+The CS110-48FP switch in the following image is an example:

-There will be the following 10 switch models from Sophos:
+There will be the following 10 Sophos switch models:

 100 Series – 1 Gbps